Fritz the Cat (film): Legacy

 In addition to other animated films aimed at adult audiences, the film's success led to the production of a sequel, The Nine Lives of Fritz the Cat.
 Although producer Krantz and voice actor Hinnant returned for the follow-up, Bakshi did not.
 Instead, Nine Lives was directed by animator Robert Taylor, who co-wrote the film with Fred Halliday and Eric Monte.

 Nine Lives was distributed by American International Pictures, and was considered inferior to its predecessor.
-Both films have been released on DVD in the United States and Canada by Metro-Goldwyn-Mayer (the owners of the American International Pictures library via Orion Pictures) and the UK by Arrow Films.
-Bakshi states that he felt constricted using anthropomorphic characters in Fritz, and focused solely on non-anthropomorphic characters in Heavy Traffic and Hey Good Lookin', but later used anthropomorphic characters in Coonskin.
+Bakshi states that he felt constricted using anthropomorphic characters in Fritz, and focused solely on non-anthropomorphic characters in Heavy Traffic and Hey Good Lookin', though he later used anthropomorphic characters in Coonskin.

 The film is widely noted in its innovation for featuring content that had not been portrayed in animation before, such as sexuality and violence, and was also, as John Grant writes in his book Masters of Animation, "the breakthrough movie that opened brand new vistas to the commercial animator in the United States", presenting an "almost disturbingly accurate" portrayal "of a particular stratum of Western society during a particular era, ... as such it has dated very well."
-The film's subject matter and its satirical approach offered an alternative to the kinds of films that had previously been presented by major animation studios.
+The film's subject matter and its satirical approach offered an alternative to the films previously presented by major animation studios.
 Michael Barrier described Fritz the Cat and Heavy Traffic as "not merely provocative, but highly ambitious".
 Barrier described the films as an effort "to push beyond what was done in the old cartoons, even while building on their strengths".
-It is also considered to have paved the way for future animated works for adults, including The Simpsons, Family Guy and South Park.
+It is also considered to have paved the way for future animated works for adults, including The Simpsons and South Park.

 As a result of these innovations, Fritz was selected by Time Out magazine as the 42nd greatest animated film, ranked at number 51 on the Online Film Critics Society's list of the top 100 greatest animated films of all time, and was placed at number 56 on Channel 4's list of the 100 Greatest Cartoons.
 Footage from the film was edited into the music video for Guru's 2007 song "State of Clarity".

 Home media

-Fritz the Cat along with The Nine Lives of Fritz the Cat was released on VHS in 1988 by Warner Home Video through Orion Pictures.
+Fritz the Cat, along with The Nine Lives of Fritz the Cat, was released on VHS in 1988, by Warner Home Video through Orion Pictures.
 In 2001, MGM distributed the film with the sequel on DVD.
-The film again along with its sequel was released on Blu-ray by Scorpion Releasing and Kino Lorber on October 26, 2021, featuring a new audio commentary by comic artist Stephen R. Bissette and author G. Michael Dobbs.
+The film again, along with its sequel, was released on Blu-ray by Scorpion Releasing and Kino Lorber on October 26, 2021, featuring a new audio commentary by comic artist Stephen R. Bissette and author G. Michael Dobbs.